-For details on this project, check out the project page.
-If you enjoy this sample of the dictionary, please consider buying the complete edition (which is far longer).
-Every penny raised goes toward the hosting costs for this educational website.
+If you enjoy this sample of the dictionary, please consider buying the complete edition.
+Every penny raised supports the project and this educational website.

 110s - Expensive trainers that cost £110 or more.

 2s me – share with me; give me half